 - 4-Wheel Drive Shuttles: 4-wheel drives and an off-road bus run regularly through the dunes to the giant ‘sand bowl.’
 This is where you’ll slide down the slopes.
 Climbing into the dunes, I found myself immersed in another world.
 The sea of sand had a mystique that, like the snow, was enchanting.
 However, you do need to remember it is a harsh environment and you will need to look after yourself.

 - The Sand Bowl: We arrived at a large, bowl-shaped dune where all the action takes place.
 Andrew explained everything we needed to know about sandboarding.
-Here’s a video of my son sandboarding down the sand bowl.

 - Do I need to take my own board?: No. Your guides will supply you with boards shaped from hardy nylon.